kentcdodds/old-kentcdodds.com/content/blog/intentional-career-building/index.md

 If you're publishing to a domain you don't control, then you should consider making a change.
-I was luckily grandfathered into Medium's custom domain thing before they stopped doing that which is why my medium blog is at blog.kentcdodds.com rather than medium.com/@kentcdodds.
-I am planning on moving off of medium soon and when I do I'll easily be able to redirect all my blog posts to my new custom platform because I own the domain name that all the links on twitter and elsewhere are pointing to.
+I was luckily grandfathered into Medium's custom domain thing before they stopped doing that which is why my medium blog is at `blog.kentcdodds.com` rather than `medium.com/@kentcdodds`.
+I am planning on moving off of medium soon (UPDATE, I did:
+[Goodbye Medium](/blog/goodbye-medium)) and when I do I'll easily be able to redirect all my blog posts to my new custom platform because I own the domain name that all the links on twitter and elsewhere are pointing to.

 This is also why I care so much about having
 [a URL shortener](https://www.youtube.com/watch?v=HL6paXyx6hM&list=PLV5CVI1eNcJgCrPH_e6d57KRUTiDZgs0u).